agushirahatti/agushirahatti.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
----

-My name is Inigo Montoya.
+* ಓಂ ಗಣೇಶಾಯ ನಮಃ *
+I know how to play the Piano, the Guitar, the recorder, and the harmonica My name is Agastya Pandith Shirahatti.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+* My favorite color is red
+* My favorite animal is a cheetah
+* I like to be around family
+* I am currently in Merryhill Elementry in 4th grade
+- My favorite hobbies are rubiks cubes and drawings

 What else do you need?